MiyuHmt/cheatsheet/networks.md

 UDP provides a minimal, unreliable, best-effort, message-passing transport to applications and upper-layer protocols.

 UDP and its UDP-lite variant are unique in that they do not establish end-to-end connections between communicating end systems.

+### ICMP (Internet Control Message Protocol)

+ICMP is an error-reporting protocol network devices like routers use to generate error messages to the source IP address when network problems prevent delivery of IP packets.